cqfn/pdd/README.md

  *  in one of the next releases.
 I can't figure out
  *  how to implement it now, that's why the puzzle.
  *  The text can be so long, as needed, just use
- *  the same anount of spaces, as the second line.
+ *  the same amount of spaces, as the second line.
- * This text will be not a part of the puzzle, as
+ * This text will not be a part of the puzzle, as
  * it has less spaces.
  */
 void sendEmail() {